 Which Plants are Susceptible

-The garden crops mostly affected by curly top are tomatoes, sweet and hot peppers, beans, potatoes, spinach, any members of the cucurbit family such as watermelon and squash, cabbage, but also ornamentals.
+The garden crops mostly affected by curly top are tomatoes, sweet and hot peppers, beans, potatoes, spinach, any members of the cucurbit family (such as cucumber, zucchini, summer squash, watermelon, muskmelons - honeydew, crenshaw, casaba - , cantaloupe, pumpkin,

-Weeds such as Russian thistle (tumbleweed) and mustard are preferred hosts of the beet leafhopper so controlling those is crucial in managing curly top.
+Weeds such as Russian thistle (tumbleweed, Salsola tragus) and mustard (London rocket, Sisymbrium irio) and flixweed (Descurainia sophia) are preferred hosts of the beet leafhopper so controlling those weeds is crucial to managing curly top.

 When the beet leafhopper (Circulifer tenellus) feeds on a plant infected with curly top, it takes less than one minute for the insect to pick up the virus.
 The incubation period—the time until the insect transmits the virus to other plants–depends on the temperature.
 It ranges between four to six hours in hot weather and 21 hours in moderate temperatures.